There are 73 upcoming classes.

 Discuss books by a different romance author each month with other fellow romance readers.
 You will "zoom" away with new authors and books to add to your wish list of books to read!

-For this session, we will be focusing on books by the author Fern Michaels.
-Please read any book of your choice by Fern Michaels.
+For this session, we will be focusing on books by the author Sherry Thomas.
+Please read any book of your choice by Sherry Thomas.

 Please register with an email address to receive an immediate registration confirmation.
 You will receive the link to the online class in the confirmation email.